Why Online Will & Trust Services are NOT for Everyone

 Four basic documents that you should have are a will, a trust, a power of attorney for financial matters, and an advance health care directive.
 Not all online sites or software programs offer all of these, except for in “higher-end packages.”

 You don’t know what you don’t know.
 You know some things about how you want to dispose of your assets after you die.
 What you may not know is all the case law and legislation that have evolved into your state’s probate code.
 At Thooft Law, we are well versed in Minnesota law and we are happy to walk you through this process.
 We understand these are personal matters and we want to ensure that you and your family feel confident in the plan you have in place if this were to happen to you.
 Our team has helped clients in many different situations and can help you, your business, or your family as well.
-Call us at 651-485-1254 or email [email protected].
+Call us or email ThooftLaw@gmail.com.
 Check us out on Facebook, Thooft Law, LLC.